tabsik30/ETS2Telemetryplugin/README.md

 to to change the conversion between Km/h and Mph go to the plugin configuration

 when evry thing is done just start ETS2/ATS telemetry server and then start ETS2

+remeber its sitll work in proogres im planning add more features